ardavan8102/discord_panelic/README.md

-# discord_panelic
+# Hello Guys
-Few Lines Of Discord Bot ( Some Kind Of Panel System )
+A Bot With Some Kind Of Panel System

+> Place Token & Prefix In Config Class
+>> Run Bot & Use prefix + get + mentionUser
+>>> And Do The Steps That Bot Asks You !